esm-tools/pycmor/blog/infer_frequency.md

 ---

-## Why Standard Tools Fail
+## Why `xarray.infer_freq()` Often Returns `None`

-Libraries like `pandas` and `xarray` shine when working with clean, perfectly regular time series.
-Climate data, however, is anything but simple.
-Three common pitfalls trip up the standard tools:
+Libraries like `pandas` and `xarray` excel with clean, perfectly regular time series.
+Real climate data rarely looks like that.
+In practice, three patterns commonly break inference and lead to a silent `None`:

-1. **Non-Standard Calendars**
-   Models use special calendars such as `noleap` (no leap years) or `360_day`.
-Standard datetime objects can’t represent them, so inference breaks.
+1. **Non-standard calendars** (e.g., `noleap`, `360_day`) that standard datetime objects can’t represent.

-2. **Unanchored or Shifted Timestamps**
+2. **Unanchored or shifted timestamps** (e.g., monthly means stamped mid-month) that appear “irregular.”
-   Monthly averages may be stamped mid-month instead of on the 1st or 30th.
-To `xarray`, that looks “irregular.”

-3. **Minor Gaps or Duplicates**
-   A missing month or duplicated timestamp throws off algorithms that demand perfection.
+3. **Minor gaps or duplicates** (e.g., a missing month or a duplicated timestamp) that strict algorithms reject.

-The worst part?
-Failures are silent.
-You get `None` and are left guessing or writing fragile custom code.

----

-## Where `xarray.infer_freq()` Falls Short

-Here are three typical cases where `xarray` fails:

-- **Monthly data shifted mid-month** – perfectly regular, but not anchored → returns `None`.
-- **Non-standard calendar (`noleap`, `360_day`)** – completely regular, but unsupported → returns `None`.
-- **A single missing step** – otherwise fine, but the gap breaks detection → returns `None`.

-Each case forces manual detective work.
-That’s tedious and risky, especially when building automated pipelines.
+The result is guesswork or fragile custom code—tedious and risky, especially for automated pipelines.

+Here’s how we address these real-world cases in a robust, calendar-aware way.

 ---